J-1 Visa Research And Development Jobs

 Confirm the two-year home residency requirement early

 Many R&D exchange visitors funded by a government or home-country institution are subject to the two-year home residency requirement under INA 212(e).
-Confirm your status with your designated sponsor before accepting an offer, since it affects future H-1B or green card paths.
+Confirm your status with your designated sponsor before accepting an offer, since it affects future H-1B visa or green card paths.

 Request the DS-7002 training plan before your start date